-- 5. (1) If any dispute or uncertainty arises in connection with- - (a) the status of or any claim by any person in relation to a person whose estate or part thereof must, in terms of this Act, devolve in terms of the Intestate Succession Act: - (b) the nature or content of any asset in such estate; or - (c) the devolution of family property involved in such estate, the Master of the High Court having jurisdiction under the Administration of Estates Act, 1965 (Act No. 66 of 1965), may, subject to subsection (2), make such a determination as may be just and equitable in order to resolve the dispute or remove the 25 uncertainty. - (2) Before making a determination under subsection (1), the Master may direct that an inquiry into the matter be held by a magistrate in the area in which the Master has jurisdiction. - (3) After the inquiry contemplated in subsection (2), the magistrate must make a 30 recommendation to the Master who directed that an inquiry be held. - (4) The Master, in making a determination, or the magistrate in making a recommendation contemplated in this section, must have due regard to the best interests of the deceased's family members and the equality of spouses in customary and civil marriages. - (5) Any determination made under this section must be made with due regard to the provisions of the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000). - (6) The Cabinet member responsible for the administration of justice may make regulations regarding any aspect of the inquiry contemplated in this section.
+- 5. (1) If any dispute or uncertainty arises in connection with- - (a) the status of or any claim by any person in relation to a person whose estate or part thereof must, in terms of this Act, devolve in terms of the Intestate Succession Act; - (b) the nature or content of any asset in such estate; or - (c) the devolution of family property involved in such estate, the Master of the High Court having jurisdiction under the Administration of Estates Act, 1965 (Act No. 66 of 1965), may, subject to subsection (2), make such a determination as may be just and equitable in order to resolve the dispute or remove the 25 uncertainty. - (2) Before making a determination under subsection (1), the Master may direct that an inquiry into the matter be held by a magistrate or a traditional leader in the area in which the Master has jurisdiction. - (3) After the inquiry referred to in subsection (2), the magistrate or a traditional leader, 30 as the case may be must make a recommendation to the Master who directed that an inquiry be held. - (4) The Master, in making a determination, or the magistrate or a traditional leader, as the case may be in making a recommendation referred to in this section, must have due regard to the best interests of the deceased's family members and the equality of spouses 35 in customary and civil marriages. - (5) The Cabinet member responsible for the administration of justice may make regulations regarding any aspect of the inquiry referred to in this section.

-Disposal of property acquired and held by traditional leader in official capacity 40
+Disposal of property held by traditional leader in official capacity

-6. Nothing in this Act is to be construed as amending any rule of customary law which regulates the disposal of the property of a traditional leader who has died and which was acquired and held by such traditional leader in his or her official capacity.
+6. Nothing in this Act is to be construed as amending any rule of customary law which 40 regulates the disposal of the property which a traditional leader who has died held in his or her official capacity on behalf of a traditional community referred to in the Traditional Leadership and Governance Framework Act, 2003 (Act No. 41 of 2003).